 Quality Outcomes and Care Evaluation

-Managing high blood sugar well means checking the quality of care and how patients do22.
-This includes watching blood sugar levels, how well patients take their medicine, and if they get any problems22.
-By looking at these things often, doctors can change treatment plans to help patients live better22.
+Managing high blood sugar well means checking the quality of care and how patients do.
+This includes watching blood sugar levels, how well patients take their medicine, and if they get any problems.
+Doctors can change treatment plans by looking at these things often to help patients live better.

-Important signs of good care for high blood sugar are reaching blood sugar and HbA1c goals, avoiding problems, and making patients happy with their care22.
-Checking these things helps doctors know if they need to change the care plan22.
-This way, care is better tailored to each patient, leading to better results22.
+Vital signs of good care for high blood sugar are reaching blood sugar and HbA1c goals, avoiding problems, and making patients happy with their care.
+Checking these helps doctors know if they need to change the care plan.
+This way, care is better tailored to each patient, leading to better results.

 Quality Indicator | Target Outcome |